 If an applicant does not receive financial assistance for themselves, or proposed interpreter, they are expected to manage their expenses to attend.

 Artists who receive financial assistance must still cover costs such as: passport and visa fees, shipping and custom fees, transportation within their own country and booth fee.
 Financial assistance is for one person, and can be applied to the primary artist or an individual accompanying the artist.

 The folk art sold at the International Folk Art Market Santa Fe should have a foundation of traditional folk art.
 Contemporary items that do not demonstrate an innovation of a tradition may not be accepted.
 Tourist trinkets or souvenirs made in mass quantity will not accepted.

 What is innovative folk art?

-IFAA features a group of artists who demonstrate excellence in innovations within their folk art traditions.
-Traditions may evolve over time in materials, methods, design and/or products used.
+IFAM includes artists who demonstrate excellence in innovations within their folk art traditions.
+Traditions may evolve over time in materials, method, design and/or products used.
 Collaboration between artists working in different traditions will also be considered.
-If you have questions about innovation, email: firstname.lastname@example.org

-Click here for more information on the Innovative Initiative.
+Click here for more information on the Innovation Inspiration Initiative.

 Who reviews my application?